exercism/javascript/exercises/concept/train-driver/.docs/instructions.md

 # Instructions

-Your friend is a Locomotive Engineer who drives cargo trains between cities.
-Although your friend is great handling the trains, they aren't amazing handling the logistics computers and would like your programming help organizing the train and correcting mistakes in the data.
+Your friend Linus is a train driver who drives cargo trains between cities.
+Although they are amazing at handling trains, they are not amazing at handling logistics or computers.
+They would like to enlist your programming help organizing train details and correcting mistakes in route data.

 ```exercism/note
 To practice, use the rest or spread operator to solve each of the tasks below.